 That’s the wonderful part about yoga.
 You can make it a part of your religion or not.
 You choose.

-If you intend to use yoga for meditation and relaxation purposes, you should probably include these three complimentary elements (mental, physical AND spiritual).
+If you intend to use yoga for meditation and relaxation purposes, you should probably include these three complementary elements (mental, physical, AND spiritual).
 Keep in mind that a spiritual person may (or may not) be religious and/or vice-versa.

 You may also be interested in learning how to meditate.

 Other Resources – Yoga for Relaxation and Meditation